-Communicable diseases reportable in the state of Utah with the exception of STDs and Tuberculosis fall under this program.
-Once reported, the Communicable Disease Surveillance and Control program implements the following activities:
+Communicable diseases reportable in the state of Utah, with the exception of STDs and Tuberculosis, fall under this program.
+Once reported, the Infectious Disease program implements the following activities:

-- Interview with the infected individuals to obtain a disease history and identify exposed contact - Review and interpret laboratory results - Implement control measures to interrupt disease transmission (i.e., exclusion from work/school) - Monitor the disease process, assessing for changes in expected manifestations - Facilitate treatment and prophylaxis for those infected or exposed - Provide education on the specific disease and important preventative measures - Formalize finding and report to UDOH (Utah Department of Health)
+- Interview infected individuals to obtain a disease history and identify exposed contacts - Review and interpret laboratory results - Implement control measures to interrupt disease transmission (i.e. exclusion from work/school) - Monitor the disease process, assessing for changes in expected manifestations - Facilitate treatment and prophylaxis for those infected or exposed - Provide education on the specific disease and important preventive measures - Formalize findings and report to UDOH (Utah Department of Health)

-The infectious disease program has been further divided into the following categories and each specific disease report will follow this grouping:
+The infectious disease program has been further divided into the following categories:

-- Enteric Diseases (Food and/or Waterborne) - Bacterial, Viral, and Parasitic diseases involving the gastrointestinal tract
+- Enteric Diseases (Food and/or Waterborne) - o Bacterial, Viral, and Parasitic diseases involving the gastrointestinal tract o Diseases that are preventable with vaccines o Diseases transmitted by insects, animals, or birds